 Shortly thereafter the Bureau of Land Management in conjunction with the Nevada State Parks Department acquired the property from the partners and designated it a state park.
 The park was included on the National Register of Historic places in 1976.
 As mentioned above, Spring Mountain Ranch State Park is located in the most populous county in Nevada.
 The county's 2018 Latino population totaled 31 percent, which is higher than the state's overall Latino population of 29 percent.
 Presumably this large Hispanic population benefits from access to the State Park and all of its amenities as outlined above.
 Access to public lands and the history that they contain is an important facet of building communities and strong family ties, especially among the historically disenfranchised such as the Latino population.
 The acquisition of Spring Mountain Ranch State Park owes itself to the Land and Water Conservation Fund.
 In 1973, the Nevada State Parks department in conjunction with the Bureau of Land Management, was granted \$1,635,000.00 to acquire the property.
 The acquisition process began in 1973 and was completed in 1976.

-Spring Mountain Ranch State Park provides a green oasis in the middle of the red rocked Mojave Desert.
+WHY THIS PLACE MATTERS Spring Mountain Ranch State Park provides a green oasis in the middle of the red rocked Mojave Desert.
 Its close proximity to Las Vegas provides the growing diverse urban area with space for picnics, lands for hiking, fields for sports, an outdoor theater and connections to the area's history.

-John Heinz National Wildlife Refuge is 1,000 acres located in Tinicum Township and spans Philadelphia and Delaware counties in Pennsylvania.
+John Heinz National Wildlife Refuge John Heinz National Wildlife Refuge is 1,000 acres located in Tinicum Township and spans Philadelphia and Delaware counties in Pennsylvania.
 The National Wildlife Refuge has 10 miles of trails and many native plants and wildlife.
 The Tinicum marsh is well known among birdwatchers, with over 300 recorded species.
 The site also provides many outdoor recreational activities including canoeing, fishing, and hiking.
 During the 17th century (when the marsh stretched over 5,000 acres), Tinicum marsh was drained and used for grazing by Dutch, Swedish, and English migrants.
 During the 1950s the remaining marsh was known as Tinicum Wildlife Reserve and in 1965 the site was declared a National Natural Landmark.
-In the site was named for Senator John Heinz, who had been active in the conservation of the marsh.
+In the PENNSYLVANIA 1970s the area was threatened with development of an interstate and this lead locals to advocate for the protection of the site.
+Led by local grassroots efforts, congress passed legislation to put the site in U.S. Fish and Wildlife hands and in 1972 the National Wildlife Refuge was established becoming the nation's first National Environment Center. n 1991, the